phani-gaddam/btp/README.md

                         get critical path that only shows errors in the original critical path -ee, --excludingErrors
                         get critical path and exclude error containing nodes in identification.
+  -ae, --analyseErrors
+                        Analyse the errors and produce graphs for the same
 ```